jbryanscott/jbryanscott.github.io/docs/about.markdown

 permalink: /about/
 ---

 I use this site to share thoughts and public notes.
+I hope it helps you.

 [https://www.linkedin.com/in/jbryanscott/](https://www.linkedin.com/in/jbryanscott/)